 The LJIC may want to receive periodic written or oral updates on topics that were the subject of recent legislation, recent LJIC attention, or issues that may emerge during the interim.
-A list of initial issues is provided on page 9.
-The list provides space for other issues identified by LJIC members as the interim progresses.
+A list of possible issues is provided on page 9.
+The list provides space for other issues identified by LJIC members.